 With de-consolidation, the large load is broken down into smaller batches to make it easier and quicker to transport to customers.
-This is method is typically used in direct-to-consumer fulfillment.
+This is method is typically used in direct-to-consumer fulfilment.

-If you want to maximize your fulfillment operations, it’s important to implement automation for real-time control and visibility over inventory, orders, shipments, and returns.
+If you want to maximise your fulfilment operations, it’s important to implement automation for real-time control and visibility over inventory, orders, shipments, and returns.

-ShipBob is a 3PL that offers premium fulfillment services, a growing logistics network, and a best-in-class automation and technology for online brands that serve the end customer and businesses.
+ShipBob is a 3PL that offers premium fulfilment services, a growing logistics network, and a best-in-class automation and technology for online brands that serve the end customer and businesses.

 ShipBob’s range of third-party logistics solutions include: